Facts, information and articles about the attack on Pearl Harbor, the first battle of World War II

 » See all Pearl Harbor Articles

-Pearl Harbor summary: On December 7, 1941 the Japanese launched a surprise torpedo attack on the US Naval Base Pearl Harbor in Hawaii, using bombers, torpedo bombers and midget submarines.
+Pearl Harbor summary: On December 7, 1941 the Japanese launched a surprise attack on the US Naval Base Pearl Harbor in Hawaii, using bombers, torpedo bombers and midget submarines.
 On December 8, President Franklin D. Roosevelt delivered a speech, also known as the “Infamy Speech” to the American citizens, informing them that this happened while the US was in the midst of talks to keep peace.
 That same day, America entered into World War II.

 On the southern end of Oahu, Pearl Harbor held a 22,000 acre naval base.
 Admiral Husband E. Kimmel of the Navy and Lt.
 General Walter C. Short of the Army were in command of the fleet and troops on the ground, respectively.
 The majority of the Pacific area’s military commands were headquartered there because of growing apprehensions regarding an aggressive Japanese presence.

-Early in the morning on December 7, close to 360 Japanese planes attacked about 33 American ships on orders of Vice-Admiral Chuichi Nagumo.
+Early in the morning on December 7, more than 350 Japanese planes attacked about 33 American ships on orders of Vice-Admiral Chuichi Nagumo.
 America sustained a loss of nearly 170 aircraft destroyed and 160 damaged that morning, as well as three ships destroyed and 16 damaged.
 Three thousand seven hundred Americans lost their lives, including 68 civilians.
 The cost to the Japanese was 29 aircraft, five midget submarines, and 130 service personnel, all but one of whom was killed in action.

 The Pearl Harbor Memorial